Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/physics/collision_event.md

 ## Description

-This class stores informations of a collision between two colliders
+This class stores information of a collision between two colliders.

 ## Variables